 The solution: Adopting supply and demand plans driven by real-time insights

 Tools built-in to an ERP system like performance and risk indicators often improve decision making; companies can quickly respond to supply chain issues like adjusting the prices as per

 the demand while moving extra products quickly to drive the revenue growth or expand the margins for a high demand product with a limited supply.

 2. The challenge: End-to-end supply chain visibility and transparency

-with this, businesses often contain both internal silos – supply chain and procurement, for example – as well as external silos between companies and their supply network.
+Faced by global operations, and market expansions with stricter regulations, enterprises are being overwhelmed by massive amounts of information coming from the different suppliers and customers.
+Along with this, businesses often contain both internal silos – supply chain and procurement, for example – as well as external silos between companies and their supply network.

 The solution: Collaboration through a supply chain portal